sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 Tapping any record navigates to **Error Details** page with more information about error.

-Here in **Error Message** you will see `SQL Exception: Foreign key constraint violation occured` and in **Request Body**, it shows the property that caused this failure.
+Here in **Error Message** you will see `SQL Exception: Foreign key constraint violation occurred` and in **Request Body**, it shows the property that caused this failure.

 ![MDK](img_030.png)